 5. Monitor the policy’s effectiveness

 It’s critical to assess the effectiveness of the implemented security controls and policies.
 This involves reviewing logs, conducting audits, and identifying any gaps or areas for improvement.
-The policy itself should also be reviewed and updated periodically to ensure it remains relevant and effective in the evolving threat landscape.
+The policy itself should also be reviewed and updated regularly to ensure it remains relevant and effective in the evolving threat landscape.

 Want to try Syteca?
 Request access to the online demo!